AdaGold/trek/README.md

 All of this should be done without ever having to reload the page.
 Meaning, it will be a single page application and will only need one html page (index.html).

+Reminder: You shall use HTML best-practices.
+You should organize your HTML by grouping content using semantic HTML tags.

 ## The API

 View the [Travel API's documentation](https://github.com/ada-c6/trip_api).